Lifetime ISAs

 How are my LISA savings protected?

-Just like any other account held with a bank or financial organisation that’s regulated by the Financial Conduct Authority (FCA), your money will be protected by the Financial Services Compensation Scheme (FSCS).
+Your LISA money will be protected by the Financial Services Compensation Scheme (FSCS).
+This is the same as any other account held with a bank or financial organisation that’s regulated by the Financial Conduct Authority (FCA).

 This scheme is designed to protect your money in the event of an account provider going bust.
-Under the FSCS, you’ll be able to protect deposits worth up to £85,000.
+Under the FSCS, you’ll be able to protect deposits worth up to £85,000 per authorised accounting firm.
+Be aware that an authorised firm can own more than one banking group, so be careful where you deposit your savings.

 The Editorial Team - Compare the Market